Winter Placement Process

 I am staying in my double/suite, but one or more of my roommates are moving out.
 What should I do?

 Any student that will remain in a shared space for the winter semester has the first ability to fill the remaining bed with a student of their choice.
-Typically this is an upper-class student coming back for the winter semester, but can be a current on-campus upper-class student in certain cases (see “Maximizing fully vacant spaces” for more information).
+Typically this is an upper-class student coming back for the winter semester, but can be a current on-campus upper-class student in certain cases (see “Maximizing fully vacant spaces” below for more information).

 My suitemate has a single and is leaving to go abroad.
 Can I just move into their single?